digitaldonkey/guru/README.md

 - **gulp** as a build tool
 - SVGgo and inline SVG to easily use inline SVG images.
 - Automated **documentation of SASS mixins** in the styleguide to focus on code reuse
-- Filly **variableized** SCSS code.
+- Fully **variableized** SCSS code.
 E.g. change colors in only one place.
 - KSS **Styleguide Template** integrated and ready to modify within the workflow
 - Automated minifying of JS and CSS code
 - Compatibility ie 9+ (like drupal core)